AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-complete-guide.md

 Consider implementing appropriate data retention policies based on your service's specific requirements and legal obligations.
 Some verified attributes may remain valid for extended periods, whilst others may require periodic re-verification.
 The verification metadata can help inform these decisions by providing information about when attributes were last verified.

 Implement secure storage practices that protect verified attributes both at rest and in transit.
-This includes using appropriate encryption, access controls, and audit logging to ensure that verified information is only accessed by authorized personnel for legitimate purposes.
+This includes using appropriate encryption, access controls, and audit logging to ensure that verified information is only accessed by authorised personnel for legitimate purposes.

 Consider the relationship between ScotAccount's verification and your service's ongoing data management needs.
 While ScotAccount provides initial verification of attributes, your service may need to implement additional validation or updating processes based on its specific requirements and use patterns.